Top 10 Pieces of Great Divorce Advice for Men

 But no matter your situation, get a strategy and budget.
 With our family law firm, you don't have to ask.
 We do it on every case.

-Divorce Tip #10 for men: Settle or go to trial but don't languish for years in divorce court
+Divorce advice #10 for men: Settle or go to trial but don't languish for years in divorce court

 Divorce is not wine.
-It doesn't get better by aging it.
+It does not get better by aging it.
 Some cases will go on for more than a year and it may be inevitable.
 Your wife, her lawyer, the sometimes very slow family court system (you know you're one of many thousands of cases the court and sometimes your judge handles) all contribute to this.
-This isn't limited to family law.
-It's not even State wide, court congestion is a nationwide problem.
+This is not limited to family law.
+It is not even State wide.
+Court congestion is a nationwide problem.
 Heck, you may contribute to your own's case slower pace.

 No matter what, move it forward at a reasonable pace.
 If you do things like put your divorce case on "hold" for a while or agree to your wife's request to do so, you may be asking for trouble.
 The one exception may be reconciliation.
 Of course, your marriage is worth restoring if it reasonably can be restored but make sure that is happening for the right reasons.
 We have actually seen cases where reconciliation efforts were not sincere but rather a rouse.
 Again, good legal advice is important.

-So there you have it - the top ten divorce tips for men from a legal perspective.
-Coming soon, we will give you the practical and emotional side of it.
+So there you have it - the top ten pieces of divorce advice for men from a legal perspective.
 We hope you enjoyed this article.
 Are you ready for that legal strategy session we wrote about?
 Contact us now.
 We're ready to help.